volcanicpixels/Privacy-Plugin/readme.txt

 2. Change the CSS styles for the login page to get the look and feel right

 == Changelog ==

+= 5.0.0

+* Fixed issue where on some sites clicking home would return user to login page
+* Add "allow updates" option so that people who customise it can easily disable the updates.
+* Migrated to legacy api domain
+* Removed blue effect as it affects performance too much

 = 4.11.9 =